 SOS Children's Village Santiago-Los Aromos

-Life is steadily improving for most people in Chile, and Santiago is a prime example of a modernising Latin American city.
-But the gap between the wealthy and the poor is as stark as ever here, and many children begin life at a disadvantage, making their success as adults much harder to achieve.
+Life is steadily improving for most people in Chile, and Santiago is a prime example of a modernizing Latin American city.
+But the gaps between the wealthy and under pressure people are as stark as ever here, and many children begin life at a disadvantage, making their success as adults much harder to achieve.